On this page, I tried to answer the questions I commonly receive. If I didn’t answer a question you may have, please feel free to leave a comment!

 I am 5’5 and don’t regularly weigh myself.

 You mention you’ve lived all over the world.
 Where exactly have you lived?

-I was born in England and have also lived in Philadelphia, Japan, China, The Philippines, and Texas.
+I was born in England and have also lived in Philadelphia, Japan, China, The Philippines, Texas, and Washington, D.C.

 What camera do you use?